Transifex iOS SDK

 The SDK can fetch translations over the air (OTA), manages an internal cache of translations and works seamlessly without requiring any changes in the source code of the app by the developer.

-The package is built using Swift 5.3, as it currently requires a bundled resource to be present in the package (which was introduced on version 5.3).
-An update that will require a lower Swift version is currently WIP.
+The package is built using Swift 5.3, as it currently requires a bundled resource to be present in the package (feature introduced in version 5.3).

 Learn more about Transifex Native.